When thinking about moving – whether to retire somewhere new or for a change of scenery – most of us prefer to go somewhere beautiful.

 Vying for Bourton-on-the-Water’s ‘prettiest village in England’ crown is Wiltshire’s Castle Combe.
 The beauty of Castle Combe is no secret (it’s been featured in the Hollywood movies Stardust and War Horse), and its winding streets can get crowded with wide-eyed tourists.
 But the surrounding woods are peaceful and pristine, and the Bybrook River is popular with locals enjoying a quiet stroll.

-The twin villages of Upper and Lower Slaughter might be small, but they’re home to some of the most romantic streets in the country – and the unspoilt countryside and landscaped gardens that surround them will likely take your breath away.
+The twin villages of Upper and Lower Slaughter might be small, but they’re home to some of the most romantic streets in the UK – and the unspoilt countryside and landscaped gardens that surround them will likely take your breath away.

 7. County Antrim